 - Green tea: its antioxidant properties minimize the visibility of the signs of aging and helps to keep the skin free of acne.

 - Vitamin C: has antioxidant properties to keep the skin firm, smooth and with a uniform tone and without spots.
+Here you can read my guide on vitamin C.

 - Vitamin E: is an antioxidant that helps maintain a balanced skin tone, facilitate healing and minimize acne.